feross/electron-workshop/README.md

 There isn't much to look at yet, but if we run `npm start`, you should notice the following.

 1. Our message is logged to the console.
-1. An Electron icon pops up in the Dock.
+1. On Mac an Electron icon pops up in the Dock.

 Hit `Control-C` to kill the application.